tudorscanner/slate/source/includes/_flights_multiCity.md

 ### date3

-Outbound date in the format YYYY-MM-DD
+Outbound date of the fourth flight in the format YYYY-MM-DD

 `date3`